CosmWasm/sylvia/README.md

  * `sv::custom` allows to define CustomMsg and CustomQuery for the contract.
 By default generated code will return `Response<Empty>` and will use `Deps<Empty>` and `DepsMut<Empty>`.

+ * `sv::msg_attr` forwards any attribute to the message's type.

+ * `sv::attr` forwards any attribute to the enum's variant.

 ## Usage in external crates